Simple Interest ‖ Definition And Worked Examples

 A = P + S.I

-We are going to see some worked examples to make understanding easier.
+We will see some examples that have been worked on to make understanding easier.

 Example 1

-A man invests #10,000 in a poultry business at the rate of 5% per annum.
+A man invests #10,000 in a poultry business at 5% annually.
 Find the following:

 Solution